Ross W. Stahl during an oral history recording session at

 Ed Dooks: Do you remember a man by the name of Everett Greenleaf?

 Ross Stahl: Yes, I do.
 Very well.
 I knew him, Everett Greenleaf...he lived on the Sea Road...on the corner of the Heath Road and Sea Road.
-He owned a lot of lands there.
+He owned a lot of land (over) there.
 And there was no such thing in those days as automobile parts stores...like your family has (Phil's father).
-You go to Everett Greenleaf if you wanted a spark plug because he took all kinds of junk cars in, anything, wrecks, or anything...take them all apart...save the parts...put them on shelves, mark what they were...I know one man that worked for Everett Greenleaf...all he did was stand there, week in and week out...and clean old spark plugs.
+You go to Everett Greenleaf if you want a spark plug because he took all kinds of junk cars in, anything, wrecks, or anything...take them all apart...save the parts...put them on shelves, mark what they were...I know one man who worked for Everett Greenleaf...all he did was stand there, week in and week out...and clean old spark plugs.
 If you wanted a spark plug, you went to Everett Greenleaf and he'd have it.
 And he also had...they had uh...in those days...water-cooled gasoline engines.
 Everett had some of those around.
-You know, if you want to saw your own wood or somethings...you could lease one from him and bring it home.
+You know, if you want to see your own wood or something...you could lease one from him and bring it home.

 00:38:11